-Have a soppy and indulgent listen to the most romantic pieces of music imaginable - from anguished relationships to new-found love and most things in-between.
+Have a soppy and indulgent listen to the most romantic pieces of classical music imaginable.
+Better get some tissues to hand…

 If you have a moustache or are in any way British or emotionally repressed, all you have to do is stick this piece on the stereo, stand awkwardly in the corner and wait for the object of your desire to shower you with kisses.
 Guaranteed*. (*Not even slightly guaranteed.)

 4. Puccini - O soave fanciulla, from La bohème

 Let Pavarotti do the talking.
 Singing.
 Whatever.
 Either way, Puccini does romance, anguished or joyful, better than most, and this aria is one of his most charged duets.

 5. Rota - Love Theme, from Romeo and Juliet